ggpwnkthx/docker-swarm-seaweedfs-bootstrap/README.md

 ```
 docker stack deploy -c stack.yml stack-name
 ```
-The magic happens in the ```entrypoint.sh``` file which dynmically deploys all requirements for a fully functional SeaweedFS cluster as well as a Docker Volume Pluggin on each node in the Swarm.
+The magic happens in the ```entrypoint.sh``` file which dynmically deploys all requirements for a fully functional SeaweedFS cluster as well as a Docker Volume Plugin on each node in the Swarm.